Dabi4155/ePortfolio/README.md

 Getting Started
 To replicate or contribute to this ePortfolio, follow these steps:

-Getting Started
+##Getting Started

 To replicate or contribute to this ePortfolio, follow these steps:

-Prerequisites
+###Prerequisites

-A code editor (e.g., Visual Studio Code, Sublime Text, etc.)
+1. A code editor (e.g., Visual Studio Code, Sublime Text, etc.)
-Basic knowledge of HTML, CSS, and JavaScript
+2. Basic knowledge of HTML, CSS, and JavaScript
-A GitHub account (to fork or contribute to this repository) Clone the Repository
+3. A GitHub account (to fork or contribute to this repository)

+###Clone the Repository
 To get started, clone this repository to your local machine:

-Clone the Repository
-To get started, clone this repository to your local machine: git clone https://github.com/your-username/eportfolio.git
+git clone https://github.com/your-username/eportfolio.git

-Running Locally
+###Running Locally
 After cloning the repository, navigate to the project folder: cd eportfolio